 We are faced with many health risks as we go about with our daily lives.
 These risks all pose varying degrees of risk.
-Some risks are simply unavoidable, and we choose to accept them because to do other wise would not allow us to live our lives the way we want.
-Sometimes, we can avoid them, however, indoor air pollution and exposure to hazardous substances in our homes are some of the risks we can do something about.
+Some risks are simply unavoidable, and we choose to accept them because to do otherwise would not allow us to live our lives the way we want.
+Sometimes, we can’t avoid them, indoor air pollution and exposure to hazardous substances in our homes are some of the risks we can do something about.

 In the last few years, there has been mounting scientific evidence that indicates that the air within our homes and other buildings can be more seriously polluted than outdoor air.

 People who are exposed to indoor air pollutants for longer periods are more susceptible to their effects, these include the young; the elderly; and the chronically ill – especially those suffering from respiratory or cardiovascular disease.

 There are many types of indoor air pollution in the modern home.
 Levels can increase if there is not enough outdoor air brought into the home to dilute the emissions from indoor sources and to carry air pollutants out of the home.
 High temperatures and humidity can increase the concentration of some pollutants.
 There are two types of indoor pollutants: biological and chemical